Barnet Kellman

-Barnet Kellman (born November 9, 1947) is an American television and film director, television producer and film actor.

-Biography

 Barnet Kellman (born November 9, 1947) is an American theatre, television and film director, television producer and film actor, and educator, best known for the premiere productions of new American plays, and for the pilots of long-running television series such as Murphy Brown and Mad About You.
-He is the recipient of two Emmy Awards and a Directors Guild of America Award for Outstanding Achievement in Comedy.
+He is the recipient of two Emmy Awards and a Directors Guild of America Award.
 He is the co-founder and director of USC Comedy at the School of Cinematic Arts, and holds the school's Robin Williams Endowed Chair in Comedy.